Unboxed-Software/solana-react-native-counter/README.md

 }
 ```

-### 10. CounterButton.tsx
+#### 10. Create CounterButton.tsx

 Finally, we have our last component, the `CounterButton`.
-This button will do the following:
+This floating action button will do the following in a new function `incrementCounter`:

 - Call `transact` to get access to a mobile wallet
-- Authorize the session with `authorizeSession`
+- Authorize the session with `authorizeSession` from the `useAuthorization` hook
+- Request a Devnet airdrop to fund the transaction if not enough Devnet SOL is available
 - Create an `increment` transaction
-- Have the wallet `signAndSendTransactions`
+- Call `signAndSendTransactions` to have the wallet sign and send the transaction

+<Callout type="note">The fake Solana wallet we use generates a new keypair every
+time you restart the fake wallet app, requiring that we want to check for funds
+and airdrop every time.
+This is for demo purposes only, you can't do this in
+production.</Callout>

 Create the file `CounterButton.tsx` and fill in the following: